Health and Wellness

 - Mouth sores with drooling that the child cannot control unless the child's primary health care provider or local health department authority states that the child is noninfectious.

-- Rash with fever or behavioral changes, until a primary care provider has determined that the illness is not a communicable disease.
+- Rash with fever or behavioral changes -- until a primary care provider has determined that the illness is not a communicable disease -- with or without Fever to remain home until rash has disappeared and fever is gone or until a physician diagnosis is obtained.

 - Skin sores that are weeping fluid and are on an exposed body surface that cannot be covered with a waterproof dressing.